 An impairment loss is recognized if the carrying amount of an asset or its CGU exceeds its estimated recoverable amount.
-Impairment losses are recognized in profit or loss.
+Impairment losses are recognized in the Statement of Income and Comprehensive Income.
 Impairment losses recognized in respect of CGUs are allocated to reduce the carrying amounts of the assets in the CGU on a pro rata basis.